JBackend/ios-sentiment-analysis-100-/docs/TECHNICAL_DOCUMENTATION.md

 ## Overview for All Readers

-This document explains how we built an automated system to analyze what people think about the AllTrails hiking app by studying App Store reviews.
+This document explains how I developed this tool.
 Whether you're a developer, data scientist, or business stakeholder, this guide will help you understand both the technical implementation and the data science behind our sentiment analysis system.

 **What This System Does:**
 - Automatically collects AllTrails app reviews from Apple's App Store